 How am I supposed to get to and from work without a drivers license?

 There are several options available to allow you to drive while your license is suspended.
 Restricted licenses permit you to travel to and from work during certain hours.
 In most cases, installation of the ignition interlock device would permit you to drive anywhere at anytime, however requires you to blow into the machine prior to starting your vehicle each time.
+Effective as of 2013 the DUI law was amended in Tennessee to require anyone whose blood alcohol level is over .08 is now required to have ignition interlock installed in their vehicles to obtain a drivers’ license.

 Aren’t all first DUI charges reduced to reckless driving?

 No. This is perhaps the most common myth about a DUI first offense in Tennessee.
 Each case is analyzed on its own facts and each district attorney will weigh certain factors when determining their offer, including and most important, what defenses you may have available.
-Our job as DUI defense lawyers is to analyze your case and determine which of those factors weighed, weigh most heavily in your favor and use those to your advantage while defending your case.
+Our job as DUI defense lawyers is to analyze your case and determine which of those factors weigh most heavily in your favor and use those to your advantage while defending your case.

 More Information on DUI in Tennessee: